Markville Secondary School: Ranking

-Markville Secondary School is ranked number #2 among high/secondary schools in Ontario, based on the Fraser Ranking System (from Simon Fraser University in British Columbia).
+In the 2018/2019 year, Markville Secondary School ranked number #2 among high/secondary schools in Ontario, and ranked #5 for the 5 year period from the school year ending in 2014 to 2019, based on the Fraser Ranking System (from Simon Fraser University in British Columbia).

 Peer tutoring

 Markville students volunteer to tutor others in subjects such as French and math.
 Through this program, peer tutors receive volunteer hours which are required in order to graduate from high school.